Latest Lisk (LSK) News Update

 TLDR

-Lisk's upcoming roadmap focuses on ecosystem expansion and token governance.
+Lisk's development is focused on ecosystem growth and community-driven governance.

 Conclusion